North Cascades Classic (Coming Soon!)

 - Amazing backcountry cuisine

-The Copper Ridge Loop is a classic North Cascades adventure.
+The North Cascades Classic is a classic North Cascades adventure.
 With over 8,600 feet of total elevation gain and loss over 34 miles, it’s sure to put your knees and heart to the test, but the views are truly worthwhile.
 Snow-covered peaks and alpine passes dominate the views early on, with a stop at a historic fire lookout and a chance to swim in crystal clear Copper Lake.
 Wildflowers in the summer and huckleberries in the fall make it a beautiful—and delicious—trip all summer long.
 A suspension bridge and cable car crossing over the Chiliwack River add to the excitement of this trip, as does the wildlife—bears, salmon, and more are common in this remote corner of the North Cascades.

 Trip Dates & Booking